 The SCIM API allows the option to provision users from a different security provider.
 If you allow access to the SCIM API, the option Allow long-lived bearer token becomes available.
 Allowing long-lived tokens is not recommended unless it is required by your SCIM client, as these bearer tokens never expire.
 Because all other API permissions require tokens with a one-hour expiry, enabling long-lived tokens for SCIM disables all other API permissions.

 For more information, please see Vault Account Configuration APIs.

 List network address prefixes from which this account can authenticate.

-API accounts are not restricted by the network prefixes configured on /login > Management > Security.
+API accounts are not restricted by the network prefixes configured on the /login > Management > Security page.
 They are restricted only by the network prefixes configured for the API account.